wordshaker/jesswhite_4/_posts/2017-10-25-whoneedsdashboards-post.md

 There is a lot that can be covered in BI dashboards.
 The best way to display this information or the information to be shown is a whole different topic for a different day.
 Today, we are covering who needs these dashboards.

 BI dashboards are needed by upper management including executives, managers and other corporate stakeholders.
-They need them to help make informed decisions and have an accurate overview of the businesses performance.
+They need them to help make informed decisions.

 ### Management Information Dashboards.

 Next we have Management Information (MI) dashboards.
 These contain information that can be used to measure the health of the business financially and the progress of initiatives to help reach the business goals.
 These are the statistics that cause the results shown on the BI dashboard.
 For example, MI dashboards may include monitoring of sales, losses or attendance.
 It can also cover how well a business is managing their costs while trying to increase their revenue.

-This cost / profit balance is crucial to all businesses.
+This cost/profit balance is crucial to all businesses.
 Get it wrong, and the business won't exist for long.
 Examples of data can include:

 * Generated leads
 * Money gained from each integrated third party